canonical/microcloud/doc/how-to/contribute.md

 ### Documentation framework

-The MicroCloud documentation and its integrated documentation sets are built with [Sphinx](https://www.sphinx-doc.org/) and hosted on [Read the Docs](https://about.readthedocs.com/).
+The MicroCloud documentation and its integrated documentation sets are built with [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted on [Read the Docs](https://about.readthedocs.com/).
 For structuring, all use the [Diátaxis](https://diataxis.fr/) approach.

-The MicroCloud and LXD documentation sets are written in [Markdown](https://commonmark.org/) with [MyST](https://myst-parser.readthedocs.io/) extensions.
-For syntax help and guidelines, see the [MyST style guide](https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide-myst/) and the [documentation cheat sheet](cheat-sheet-myst) ([source](https://raw.githubusercontent.com/canonical/microcloud/main/doc/doc-cheat-sheet-myst.md)).
+The MicroCloud and LXD documentation sets are written in [Markdown](https://commonmark.org/) with [MyST](https://myst-parser.readthedocs.io/en/latest/) extensions.
+For syntax help and guidelines, see the [MyST syntax guide](https://canonical-sphinx-stack.readthedocs-hosted.com/latest/reference/myst-syntax/) and the [documentation cheat sheet](cheat-sheet-myst) ([source](https://raw.githubusercontent.com/canonical/microcloud/main/doc/doc-cheat-sheet-myst.md)).

 The MicroCeph and MicroOVN documentation sets are written in a documentation markup language called [reStructuredText](https://docutils.sourceforge.io/rst.html) (`.rst`).
 Differences in functionality are few; however, syntax differs.